Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Duality

 Based on the reformulation in~\eqref{Primalprob_cons_distribution}, we now derive the corresponding dual problem via Lagrangian duality.
 This leads to a penalized formulation in which the divergence constraint is incorporated into the objective as a penalty term.
 The dual problem takes the form:

 where $\mc{R}_2(\gamma):= D_{\varphi}(\pi^{\sharp}_2 \gamma, \nu_0)$ and $\Gamma_{\mu} : = \{ \gamma \in \mathcal{P}(\mc{X}\times\mc{Y}): \pi^{\sharp}_1 \gamma = \mu\}$.

-To establish the duality between the distributional RDRO problem $J^{c,d}(\eta)$ and its penalized counterpart $J^{p,d}(\theta)$, we introduce a set of technical assumptions in addition to the utility and decision assumptions (Assumptions~\ref{Asp_utility} and~\ref{Asp_mu_weak_convergent}).
-These additional conditions are essential for ensuring the well-posedness of the duality framework and for applying standard results from convex analysis.
+To establish the duality between the distributional RDRO problem $J^{c,d}(\eta)$ and its penalized counterpart $J^{p,d}(\theta)$, we introduce a set of technical assumptions in addition to Assumptions~\ref{Asp_utility} and~\ref{Asp_mu_weak_convergent}.
+These additional assumptions are essential for ensuring the well-posedness of the duality framework and for applying standard results from convex analysis.